Skip to content

 schema:

-- name: unnest_insights
+- name: unnest_medications

 type: unnest

-unnest_key: insights
+unnest_key: medication

-- name: summarize_by_country
+- name: resolve_medications

 output: